brunoanc/AN515-54-Hackintosh/README.md

   sudo pmset -a proximitywake 0
   ```

+## Disable CFG Lock (Advanced users only)

+To disable CFG Lock, follow [this](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/) guide.
+Note that you'll be modifying the BIOS, so be very careful or you could end up bricking your device.
+If you're not sure about something, do NOT do it.

+After following the guide, disable Kernel -> Quirks -> AppleXcpmCfgLock and you're done.

 ## Credits

 - Thanks to [Hoang63X](https://github.com/Hoang63X/AN515-54-51X1-Hackintosh) for providing their configuration, which helped me solve various issues.